codydjango/manage/README.md

-mng rm -m "get build out" --due today@5pm -w 100 -r 1hr -rb 1hr # remind in one hour to get the build out, remind one hour before it's due, give weight of 100 in todo list (ordered by reverse weight) mng rm -m "read brendan greg article on performance" -r 1d # remind me in one day to read the article mng rm -m "watch the video on the new feature" --due "15/12/2020" -rb 1d # remind me 1 day before the due date
+mng rm -m "get build out" --due today@5pm -w 100 -r 1hr -rb 1hr # remind in one hour to get the build out, remind one hour before it's due, give weight of 100 in todo list (ordered by reverse weight) mng rm -m "read brendan greg article on performance" -r 1d # remind me in one day to read the article mng rm -m "watch the video on the new feature" --due "15/12/2020" -rb 1d # remind me 1 day before the due date mng rm # show all upcoming reminders mng rm "get build out" -b 1d # bump the reminder for "get build out" by one day

 # TODO (PERSONAL)
 mng td